• Skip to primary navigation

 Haunted Arlington: Arlington’s X-files, Pt.
 2

-With Halloween lurking just around the corner, it seems only appropriate that we should rummage through some of Arlington’s own “X-Files” and blow the dust off of an incident alleged to have happened at Arlington Hall, a girls finishing school turned intelligence post that was profiled in a previous Our Back Pages.
+With Halloween lurking just around the corner, it seems only appropriate that we should rummage through some of Arlington’s own “X-Files” and blow the dust off of an incident alleged to have happened at Arlington Hall, a girls finishing school turned intelligence post.
 Though anecdotal in nature, this recollection from an anonymous military policeman has much more detail than is the norm and is a fascinating story.

 One evening, while on patrol, the policeman overheard various discussions on his police radio about a number of odd occurrences in a certain building.
 In fact, the building was one in which the policeman himself had previously heard strange noises while on duty.
 During the course of the evening, MPs assigned to the first floor desk in the building were hearing footsteps from the floor above.
 The footsteps had the characteristics of a person walking on a hard, wooden floor, and then stepping onto a carpeted, softer surface.
 After a supervisor was summoned to the scene, this activity was heard again, causing the supervisor and additional personnel to investigate the second floor, to no avail.
 At the same time, a second patrol which was en route to the scene, noticed what appeared to be a female figure clad in a floral print dress who repeatedly entered and exited an upstairs ladies bathroom, pausing to regard her reflection in front of a mirror.
 After observing this behavior, the patrol notified the MPs at the downstairs service desk, who again investigated the area in which this activity is alleged to have taken place, with a similar lack of results.